 Making health care available when and where you need it

 Providing timely access to quality health care requires continuous attention and improvement.
-The pandemic has only made that more apparent.
-The UVM Health Network is committed to improving the experience of our patients and accelerating our ability to expand access to the care our patients need.
-Our work focuses on three main goals:
+Our post-pandemic environment has only made that more apparent.
+The UVM Health Network is committed to improving the experience of our patients and expanding access to the care they need.

 Initiatives moving us toward our goal:

-We know we need to reduce wait times for our patients so they can get the care they need as quickly as possible.
-As we continue to implement a centralized scheduling system, it will allow patients to choose from all available in-person and telehealth appointments across the Network.
+We know we need to continue to reduce wait times for our patients so they can get the care they need as quickly as possible.
+We’re making progress: wait times for specialty care, imaging and surgical procedures are decreasing in many areas thanks to our ongoing efforts to increase our capacity.
+Meanwhile, we’re implementing a centralized scheduling system that will enable patients to choose from all available in-person and telehealth appointments across our Network.

 Strengthening recruitment

-We are stepping up our recruiting efforts even more, such as the fully staffed Network recruitment team we are developing to fill nursing vacancies across the Network, as well as providing growth and development opportunities for employees to advance their careers.
+We are taking action to address national workforce shortages by making investments in recruitment and retention.
+We developed a Network recruitment team to fill nursing vacancies across our health system, while providing growth and development opportunities for employees to advance their careers.

 Improving how, where and when we provide care